-Ajwain, pronounced as uj-wine, is a seed-like fruit often used in Indian cooking as part of a spice mixture.
+Ajwain (pronounced uj-wine) is a seed-like fruit often used in Indian cooking as part of a spice mixture.
 It looks similar to fennel and cumin seeds and is highly fragrant, smelling like thyme.
 Its taste, however, is more like oregano and anise due to the bitter notes and strong flavor.
 Because of its pungency, a little goes a long way.
 Grown in India and Iran, ajwain, also known as carom seeds or bishops weed, is rarely eaten raw and instead is cooked before adding to a recipe.
 It is sold in both seed and powder form, although cooking with seeds is more common.

 What Is Ajwain?

 Like coriander, cumin, and fennel, ajwain belongs to the Apiaceae (or Umbelliferae) family of plants.
-The shrub's leaves are feather-like and the plant's fruit—often referred to as seeds—are pale khaki-colored, ridged in texture, and oval shaped.
+The shrub's leaves are feather-like and the plant's fruit—often referred to as seeds—are pale khaki-colored, ridged in texture, and oval-shaped.
 Ajwain has been used since ancient times in cooking and for medicinal purposes and is part of Indian, Middle Eastern, and African cooking.

 The ajwain plant is thought to have originated in Persia (Iran) and Asia Minor (what is now Turkey).
 From there, it spread to India and is now also grown in the Middle East and North Africa.
-Other names for ajwain are ajowan, ajowan caraway, ajave seeds, ajvain, ajwan, Ethiopian cumin, omam, and omum, depending on where in the world it is being used.
+Other names for ajwain are ajowan, ajowan caraway, ajave seeds, ajvain, ajwan, Ethiopian cumin, omam, and omum, depending on where it's used in the world.

 What Does It Taste Like?